| Baby food research shows food conference essentialBaby food research shows food conference essential

 modification are regulated properly.

 All MPs, regulatory agencies and farming groups have been invited to attend.
-It is
+It is government’s responsibility to keep up to date and come and hear the evidence.

 Contact:- Susie Lees 0210543492